alesanabria/rnPosts/README.md

 - async-storage: it use under the hood sqlite, is fast and intuitive of use , use something like Real would be over killer, because the size of project.

-- redux: it's the best and most standardized implementation of flux, any new person to the react ecosystem
+- redux: it's the best and most standardized implementation of flux, any new person in the react ecosystem can get it right away or learn it from some many resources.

-- redux thunk
+- redux thunk: help to dispatch actions from actions, sounds a little weird but help a lot.

-- react-navigation: It help to navigate between screens, well documented, easy to implement and reason about.
+- react-navigation: help to navigate between screens, well documented, easy to implement and reason about it.

-- react-native-vector-icons: the only lib that give us a lot of icons to work.
+- react-native-vector-icons: the only lib that give us a lot of icons to work with.

 ## Installation